brainthinks/halo_pc_on_linux/README.md

 1. Click "Configure Wine"
 1. This will open a "Wine configuration" window that looks like a Windows configuration window
     1. From the "Applications" tab, ensure the "Windows Version" is set to "Windows 7"
+    1. From the "Libraries" tab:
+        1. Type "dinput8" into the "New override for library" dropdown
+        1. Click the "Add" button
+    1. From the "Staging" tab:
+        1. Check "Enable CMST for better graphic performance"
+    1. Click OK

+### Run the interactive Installer

+1. Ensure you have Playonlinux open, and you have selected the "halo_pc" virtual drive from the "Configuration" window
+1. Click the "Miscellaneous" tab
+1. Click "Open a shell" - This will open a terminal that is configured to use the wine version that is being managed in your "halo_pc" virtual drive
+1. From this shell/terminal:
+    1. `cd ~/halo_pc_on_linux`
+    1. `./install.sh`

+### Configure the virtual desktop

+1. Ensure you have Playonlinux open, and you have selected the "halo_pc" virtual drive from the "Configuration" window
+1. Click the "Wine" tab
+1. Click "Configure Wine"
+1. This will open a "Wine configuration" window that looks like a Windows configuration window
     1. From the "Graphics" tab:
         1. Check "Automatically capture the mouse in full-screen windows"
         1. Uncheck "Allow the window manager to decorate windows"
         1. Uncheck "Allow the window manager to control the windows"
         1. Check "Emulate a virtual desktop"
         1. Set the "Desktop size" to 1920 x 1080 (or another resolution if you prefer)
-    1. From the "Libraries" tab:
-        1. Type "dinput8" into the "New override for library" dropdown
-        1. Click the "Add" button
     1. Click OK

-### Run the interactive Installer

-1. `cd ~/halo_pc_linux`
-1. `./install.sh`
-1. Read the instructions and follow the prompts
-1.